 Cal Grants are state grants administered by the California Student Aid Commission (CSAC).
-These grants are awarded to California residents or AB540 to assist them in paying their educational expenses at any qualifying college or institution.
+These grants are awarded to California residents or AB540 to assist them in paying educational expenses, such as tuition and fees, at any qualifying college or institution.